-"From a distance the paintings and drawings can appear as photographs, sometimes as blank pieces of paper attached to the wall or even spray painted graffiti," he explained.
-"I prefer to use traditional techniques, usually graphite or oil with a brush.
-It requires meticulous technique to achieve the effect.
-I enjoy the interesting dichotomy of my work - I draw from materials that in reality could be created in a second's time, but require weeks and sometimes months to produce as works of art.
-There is elegance in condensing complex systems.
-It is this kind of poignant quiet that I am drawn to."
+"Meticulous technique is required to achieve the effect," Kiehl explained.
+"I prefer to use traditional materials-- usually graphite, gesso, gouache or oil on linen with a brush.
+I enjoy the interesting dichotomy of my work - drawing from images that in reality could be created in a moment's time, but require weeks and sometimes months to produce as works of art.
+There is an elegance in condensing complex systems into subtly balanced forms.
+It is this kind of poignant reductive quiet that I am drawn to."

-Although Kiehl excelled at drawing at a young age, it wasn't until he was a student at CCS that he started networking with the major players in the local art scene.
-The knowledge he gained from instructors, such as Joe Bernard, Nancy Mitter, Chido Johnson, and Robert Schefman combined with the talents of his classmates continue to inspire him today.
+Although Kiehl excelled at drawing at a young age, it wasn't until he was a student at CCS that he began networking with the major players in the local art scene.
+The knowledge he gained from instructors such as Joseph Bernard, Dennis Galfy, Chido Johnson and Rick Vian combined with the talents of his colleagues continue to inspire him today.

 - Graduation Year: 2005